lmagyar/prim-batch/README.md

   -s, --silent                   only errors printed --debug                        use debug level logging and add stack trace for exceptions, disables the --silent and enables the --timestamp options

+prim-ctrl:
+  --ctrl-args ARGS               any prim-ctrl arguments to pass on - between quotation marks, using equal sign, like --ctrl-args='--accept-cellular'

 prim-sync:
   -d, --dry                      no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
+  --sync-args ARGS               any prim-sync arguments to pass on - between quotation marks, using equal sign, like --sync-args='--ignore-locks'
 ```